openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       justifications.
 Should be set as follows::

          CVE_CHECK_VEX_JUSTIFICATION[not-applicable-config] = "vulnerableCodeNotPresent"

-   :term:`CVE_DB_INCR_UPDATE_AGE_THRES`
-      Specifies the maximum age of the CVE database in seconds for an incremental update (instead of a full-download).
-Use "0" to force a full-download.

-   :term:`CVE_DB_UPDATE_INTERVAL`
-      Specifies the CVE database update interval in seconds, as used by ``cve-update-db-native``.
-The default value is "86400" i.e. once a day (24*60*60).
-If the value is set to "0" then the update will be forced every time.
-Alternatively, a negative value e.g. "-1" will disable updates entirely.

    :term:`CVE_PRODUCT`
       In a recipe, defines the name used to match the recipe name